andrewcooke/choochoo/docs/impulse.md

 add a factor so it grows more quickly when we do train, and tweak the numbers so it decays more quickly when we don't train.

-(By the way, if you hadn't guessed already, the FF in FF-Model stands for Fitness / Fatigue.).
+(By the way, if you hadn't guessed already, the "FF" in FF-Model stands for Fitness / Fatigue.).

-#### Surely There's More?
+#### Seriously?

 If that seems completely arbitrary, well, yeah.
 But it seems to work.
 People dreamt this up and then went away and tested it, and it does a decent job.

-So

 ### History